 To avoid spending too much time scrolling through news headlines on my phone, I’ve recommitted to my #selfcare morning routine.
 What’s yours?
 Mine is: wake up, and then before looking at news or email start the day with a meditation.
 After that, I write in my journal five things I am grateful for, then I head outside to take my dogs for their morning walk.
 Finally, I come inside and prepare coffee and breakfast.
 After eating breakfast, I check email and Slack, and intentionally begin my work day (or my weekend day).
 This helps you to start the day, grounded and centered from the beginning.

-Being told to stay at home and “shelter in place” (as we have been officially told is necessary to do in San Francisco) can feel challenging for those of us who enjoy seeking adventure and interacting with the world and their communities.
+Being told to stay at home and “shelter in place” (as we have been officially told is necessary to do in San Francisco, California, and many other states in the U.S., and many countries worldwide) can feel challenging for those of us who enjoy seeking adventure and interacting with the world and their communities.
 However, social distancing does not have to mean being socially cut off.
-As an example, I have been doing Facetime coffee dates and Zoom Happy Hours with friends and family, and they are a fun way to stay connected during a time when we are avoiding in person gatherings.
+As an example, I have been doing FaceTime coffee dates and Zoom Happy Hours with friends and family, and they are a fun way to stay connected during a time when we are avoiding in person gatherings.

 Whether it’s preparing a yummy nutrient-rich meal, baking cookies, or diffusing essential oils or burning scented candles to make your house feel cozy and nice, there are plenty of ways to make time in your home more enjoyable to spend time in.
 In order to give you lots of ideas and options, I’ve asked the Hipcamp team to also share their ideas with us.

-Find a notebook and a pen you like.
+Find a notebook and a pen that feels good in your hand.
 Write 5 things you are grateful for when you wake up each morning.
 For bonus points, write 5 things you are grateful for before going to bed each night.
 Making note of the people, things and experiences we are grateful for helps us all to cultivate increased appreciation and happiness.

 The Hipcamp team created this list of Our Favorite Outdoor Books to share some of our faves with you.
 I am also reading memoirs and novels written by women, such as Anna Wiener’s memoir “Uncanny Valley” (about life working in the Bay Area’s tech startups), Jen Gotch’s memoir “The Upside of Being Down: How Mental Health Struggles Led to My Greatest Successes in Work and Life,” and Leigh Stein’s excellent and timely forthcoming June 2020 novel “Self Care” about a woman working in a female-founded wellness startup company.